 Sorry, your browser is not compatible with some of the content on this website.
 Please update to a newer browser to view this website.

-The boom in e-mobility is generating demand for electric motors which are manufactured with solid copper hairpins (wires) in the stator which generate a magnetic field that creates the motion.
-These copper wires need to be subsequently welded.
-These wires are typically lacquered or coated with an organic layer to give them electrical isolation.
+Copper hairpin wires are typically lacquered or coated with an organic layer to give them electrical isolation.
 This layer needs to be removed from the welding zone prior to joining – this can be done by one of our ns pulsed fiber lasers.
 These wires can take many forms, from small round wire < 3mm to square sections that can be up to 6mm in width.
+This is a standard ablation task, which is just one of the many applications for which our range of fiber lasers can be used.

-The challenge is to produce a high quality bond with minimized heat input and with minimal spatter.
+The challenge when welding hairpins is to produce a high-quality bond with minimized heat input and with minimal spatter.
 Excessive heating can lead to unwanted burning of the electrically isolating coating and spatter can cause unwanted deposits on the stator with the risk of electrical shorts in the assembly.

 To download this Applications Postcard as a PDF click here!